We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Tiny or Full-Sized?

-Another consideration for determining how much does a net zero house cost, which can often reduce the price of any home.
-Much like standard real estate, the cost tends to increase by square footage — and with net zero houses, the cost per square foot is higher than in standard homes.
-Therefore, going tiny could solve a lot of conundrums.
+Another consideration for determining how much a net zero house costs is size, which can often reduce the price of any home.
+Much like standard real estate, expenses tend to increase by square footage — and with net-zero houses, the construction cost per square foot is higher than in standard homes.
+Therefore, going tiny can reduce the total you pay.

 Where the Money Is

-When tackling the question of how much does a net zero house cost, it’s essential to remember that net zero housing is an investment that varies, just like any home purchase.
+When tackling the question of how much a net-zero house costs, it’s essential to remember that net-zero housing is an investment that varies, just like any home purchase.
 It depends on the budget and priorities.
-With everything accounted for, net zero energy homes cost on average $9.80 more per square foot than typical residences.
+With everything accounted for, constructing net-zero energy homes cost on average $9.80 more per square foot than typical residences.

 The Cost of Going Net Zero